[2.6] SC/HC Essence Drain Progression - Life to CI to LL

 Merciless Dried Lake - level 67, a few hours into Legacy, 198m xp/h

 There are a ton of Essence Drain builds and guides out there, but all of them look so slow and clunky to me.
 Since most people use Consuming Dark for their ED builds, it is natural to use whirling blades with that as well.
-Personally I dislike whirling blades with Consuming Dark, since you have poor control over distance, and the attack/movement speed is very poor.
+Personally I dislike whirling blades with Consuming Dark, since you have poor control over distance, and the attack/movement speed is very poor for casters.
 This becomes more of a problem for Essence Drain, and especially the Low Life versions of the build, as we have so few gem slots available to us.
 Personally I feel that this version of the build is vastly superior to some of the other ED builds when it comes to Uber Lab farm, as well as being very powerful for other content.

 My version of a fast ED char therefore utilizes more pots and flame dash to keep the speed up.
 I will link my gear and a few videos showing off how the build plays.
 Hopefully this will give you guys some ideas on different ways to play ED (Also 70k tooltip).
 Have fun!

 This is also a great build for the start of a league.
 It can be played self found up to red maps easily, and has an extremely high damage potential as you convert to Low Life.